Flatorb/fxhello-api/apiary.md

                 "sendImage": false
             }

+## Products update [POST /products/product/remove-rfid]
+Update a product by passing in the ID of the product along with the information that is to be updated.

++ Parameters
+    + tid: (string, required) - RFID TID
+    + epc: (string, required) - RFID EPC
+    + confirm: (boolean, optional) - If true, the RFID will be removed from the product.
+If false the product will be returned.

++ Request (application/json)
+    + Headers

+            Accept: application/vnd.fxhello.v1+json
+            Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbG
+    + Body

+            {
+                "tid": "646131657831354",
+                "epc": "879113468435135",
+                "confirm": false
+            }

 ## Products update [POST /products/products/product/update]
 Update a product by passing in the ID of the product along with the information that is to be updated.